 Provides commands for a broad set of AWS products and is supported on Windows, Mac, and Linux/UNIX.
-To get started, see AWS Command Line Interface User Guide.
-For more information about the commands for Amazon EC2, see ec2.
+To get started, see the AWS Command Line Interface User Guide.
+For more information about the commands for Amazon EC2, see ec2 in the AWS Command Line Interface Reference.